flimflam-austin/hugo-cms-test/site/content/quick_reads/20180515-18-05-15-summer-gas-prices/index.md

       I feel like this happens EVERY Summer...
 Why?
-    citation: I feel like this happens EVERY Summer...
-Why?
     _key: card-1-4b7e7131-b5d4-4369-aed0-17dfaf4740c7
   - order: 1
     body: >-
-      > U.S. economic growth has boosted demand for oil which means most consumers should be able to afford to pay more at the pump, BUT wildcards in oil-producing areas may mean higher prices ahead.
+      U.S. economic growth has boosted demand for oil which means most consumers should be able to afford to pay more at the pump, BUT wildcards in oil-producing areas may mean higher prices ahead.

-      **_‘Three dollars is like a small fence.
+      **_"Three dollars is like a small fence.
 You can get through it, you can get over it.
 But $4 is like the electric fence in Jurassic Park.
-There’s no getting over that.’_**
+There’s no getting over that."_**

       Patrick DeHaan, GasBuddy analyst
     _key: card-2-8485764f-d066-410f-9aad-7ae816dc6e04